meow87wang/CTF-Write-Up/CSAW24/README.md

 CBC padding oracle attack.

-There are 2400 bytes to decrypt, and the flag is not located at head or tail.
+There are 2400 bytes to decrypt, and the flag is not located at head neither tail.
 So you need some time to get the flag.

 ```